idea-center/idpc-submit-survey-data/README.md

 * Update the docs to make it easy to checkout, build, and run
 * Refactor so it no longer needs the REST Models project
 * Add automated tests
+* Make sure README command line options are up-to-date with code